StabbyCutyou/moldova/README.md

 It understands the tokens as defined further down in the document.

-Moldova also comes with a binary executable you can build, which lets you pipe to STDOUT a stream of templates being rendered, broken by a newline.
-In this way, you could pipe the output to something like Slammer, outlined below.

 Moldova comes both as a library you can import, as well as a binary executable that you can run, which will output results to STDOUT.

+The intended use is via the binary executable.

 ## Works great with the Slammer